ElektraInitiative/libelektra/doc/CODING.md

 ### Java

-We use a similar style for Java and C/C++ code.
-This means we also use `clang-format` to format Java code.
-For more information on how to install `clang-format`, please take a look at the subheading “Clang Format” of the **“C Guidelines”**.
+We use prettier with the Java community plugin for Java code.
+See [Prettier Java](https://github.com/jhipster/prettier-java) for further information.

 #### Clang Format

 ##### Usage

 If you want to reformat all Java files in the repository you can use the script [`reformat-java`](../scripts/dev/reformat-java):
 ```sh
 scripts/dev/reformat-java
 ```

-.
 To reformat specific files add a list of file paths after the command:
 ```sh
 # The command below reformats the file `cmake/CMakeLists.txt`.
 scripts/dev/reformat-java src/bindings/jna/libelektra/src/main/java/org/libelektra/KDB.java
 ```

-.

 ###### TextMate